crackdev01/mood-tracker-monorepo/packages/frontend/ui-mood-tracker/README.md

 ```

 ### Workspace Structure
-This application follows a monorepo approach.
 The following sections explains the folder structure:

 - `./`
     - `cypress`: